akashpawar6474/DSA_Problem_Solving_Part2/README.md

 524. Fruit Into Baskets => simple sliding window problem..
 525. Unique Email Addresses => very simple set problem..
 526. License Key Formatting => this is very donkey work(implementation based NO LOGIC) problem
+527. Hand of Straights => prepare freq table and use minheap according to question